hkadm/ollama_gpu_test/README.md

 |- nvidia_drivers – Script for installing Nvidia drivers and CUDA on Ubuntu 22.04/24.04
 ```

-Please send the test results in the `-t test` format through the Issues section, providing details about the configuration of the software being tested.
+Please send the test results in the `-t test` mode through the Issues section, providing details about the configuration of the hardware for system being tested.